plexil-group/plexil_docs/PLEXILLanguage/PLEXILOverview.rst

 -  A *repeat condition* specifies when the node should be made eligible for a repeat execution.

--  A *skip condition* specifies when the node's execution should be bypassed altogether.

 Next, there are failure conditions that identify when execution is not successful, and these are referred to collectively as a node's *check conditions*.

 -  A *precondition* is checked immediately after the start condition becomes true.
-If this check fails, the node will be aborted and have an outcome of failure.
+If this check fails, the node will be aborted and have an outcome of Failure.
 Preconditions are often used to verify that it is "safe" to execute the node.

 -  A *postcondition* is checked after the node has completed execution.
-   If this check fails, the node has an outcome of failure.
+   If this check fails, the node has an outcome of Failure.
    Postconditions are often used to verify that a node had the intended effect.

--  An *invariant condition* is checked during node execution, and if it fails at any point, the node will be aborted and have an outcome of failure.
+-  An *invariant condition* is checked during node execution, and if it becomes False at any point, the node will be aborted and have an outcome of Failure.
 Invariant conditions are often used to monitor conditions that are needed for the safe continued execution of the node.

 Finally, there is a condition that says when to terminate a node "prematurely" (i.e. before its end condition is satisfied), though